garden mulch ideas

 Image Source: hgtv.com

-Leaf mulch is made from leaves of deciduous trees such as maple, oak, and elm.
-These leaves are often broad and wide and should be collected before they become wet.
-Fall is one of the best times to make your leaf mulch because this is when the trees shed the most.
+Leaf mulch is a product made from the leaves of deciduous trees like maple, oak, and elm.
+These leaves are typically broad and wide and need to be picked up before they start to get wet.
+Autumn is an excellent time to make your mulch because the trees lose the most leaves at this time.

-To use this mulch properly, you can either use the leaves whole or create shredded leaf mulch.
-You can shred your leaves using a lawn mower or chipper.
+The application of this mulch can be done in two ways, either you can use the leaves whole or create shredded leaf mulch.
+Shred your leaves with lawn mower or chipper.

-We don’t recommend using leaf mulch for your vegetable garden because the leaves may contain weed seeds.
+We would not advise using leaf mulch for your vegetable garden as the leaves may contain weed seeds.

 6. Sawdust Mulch